rancher/docs/content/rancher/v2.x/en/installation/ha/rke-add-on/layer-4-lb/_index.md

 aliases:
 - /rancher/v2.x/en/installation/ha-server-install/
 ---
-This set of instructions creates a new Kubernetes cluster that's dedicated to running Rancher in a high-availability (HA) configuration.
 This procedure walks you through setting up a 3-node cluster using the Rancher Kubernetes Engine (RKE).
 The cluster's sole purpose is running pods for Rancher.
 The setup is based on:

 - Layer 4 load balancer (TCP)
 - [NGINX ingress controller with SSL termination (HTTPS)](https://kubernetes.github.io/ingress-nginx/)

+In a HA setup that uses a layer 4 load balancer, the load balancer accepts Rancher client connections over the TCP/UDP protocols (i.e., the transport level).
+The load balancer then forwards these connections to individual cluster nodes without reading the request itself.
+Because the load balancer cannot read the packets it's forwarding, the routing decisions it can make are limited.

 ![Rancher HA]({{< baseurl >}}/img/rancher/ha/rancher2ha.svg)